LCBOWER33/StegoScan/README.md

 # Background and Rational of StegoScan

-Steganography being the practice of hiding messages within other non-suspicious data—has seen a notable increase in utilization within criminal activities.
+Steganography the practice of hiding messages within other non-suspicious data—has seen a notable increase in utilization within criminal activities.
 Advancements in digital technologies have enabled malicious actors to embed illicit information within seemingly innocuous files such as images, audio, or video.
 For example, there have been reports suggesting that terrorist organizations have used steganography to conceal instructions within digital photographs posted on the internet.
 Additionally, the rise of Voice over Internet Protocol (VoIP) communications has led to the development of techniques that hide data within voice streams, making detection even more challenging.

 In the realm of public media, steganography has also made its presence felt.
 Beyond its malicious uses, it has been employed for legitimate purposes such as digital watermarking, where copyright information is covertly embedded into media files to protect intellectual property rights.
 This technique allows content creators to trace the distribution of their work and combat unauthorized usage.
 Furthermore, the concept of social steganography has emerged, where individuals hide messages within cultural references, idioms, or pop culture content shared publicly, making the underlying messages visible only to certain audiences.